 This roundtable with two respected forestry fund managers will give you the main facts.

 Request more information and check if you are eligible to invest – no obligation

 Excellent performance track record

 UK forestry has a strong long-term performance track record.
-Based on the most recent data available to us, it was the best-performing UK asset class over both a five and 10-year period and the second-best over a 25-year period, producing an annualised return of 9.2% (December 2017).
+Based on the most recent data available to us, it was the best-performing UK asset class over a period of one, five, 10 and 25 years to December 2022, producing annualised returns of 14.5%, 22.2% 17.8% and 12.5% respectively.
 Moreover, forestry is broadly uncorrelated to other main asset classes.
 Please remember, past performance is not a guide to the future.

 Discrete annual performance to 31 December of each year